Meghan Markle & Prince Harry Will Give First Major Interview In Years

 It's the moment we've all been waiting for: Meghan Markle and Prince Harry's first major TV interview in years is happening and none other than Oprah Winfrey will be sitting down with the Duke and Duchess of Sussex for the primetime special.
+And just one week before the interview is set to air, two dramatic sneak peeks from their chat were released.

 News of the couple's upcoming interview was announced shortly after the world learned that Prince Harry and Markle are expecting their second child together.
 "We can confirm that Archie is going to be a big brother.
 The Duke and Duchess of Sussex are overjoyed to be expecting their second child," a spokesperson for the couple told the media on Valentine's Day.